rkweku/getGeoMetadata/README.md

 ####Arguments for getGeoMetadata.py
 **accessionIDsFilename:**	File holding a simple list of the GEO accession numbers for all datasets and series of interest
 **directory:** Name of the folder to output the data to
-synID			Synapse ID for the project where teh table will be ...			saved.
+**synID:** Synapse ID for the project where teh table will be saved.
 **synName:** The name that you are naming the table

 ####Arguments for uploadToSynapse.py
-***irectory:**	Name of the folder holding the data to be uploaded to Synapse
+**directory:**	Name of the folder holding the data to be uploaded to Synapse

 Contact
 --------------